FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 First, one collects the text to extract the data from.
 Text may come from the internal documents, articles, online content (web scraping), patents or even be a result of picture descriptions produced by image-to-text algorithms.

-Here as an example, we will collect a dataset of articles' abstracts on the topic "cardiac amyloidosis".
-In the biological domain, articles can be collected from the PubMed database using biopython.
-For the sake of simplicity we will only go through the first 20 articles that come up in the search.
+In our example, we created a dataset of articles' abstracts on the topic "cardiac amyloidosis".
+In the biological domain, articles can be collected from the [PubMed database](https://pubmed.ncbi.nlm.nih.gov/) using [biopython](https://biopython.org/wiki/Download).
+For the sake of simplicity, we retained only the first 20 articles that come up in the search.

 ```python
 #importing libraries